Contextuality from the vacuum: Acknowledgements

 \section{Acknowledgements}

-We thank Avantika Agarwal, Marina Maciel Ansanelli, Amolak Ratan Kalra, Robert B. Mann, Eduardo Martín-Martínez, Leo Parry, Everett Patterson, and Erickson Tjoa for insightful discussions and comments.
+We thank Avantika Agarwal, Marina Maciel Ansanelli, Amolak Ratan Kalra, Robert B. Mann, Eduardo Martín-Martínez, Leo Parry, Everett Patterson, Erickson Tjoa, and the anonymous referees of the 29th Annual Quantum Information Processing Conference 2026 for insightful discussions and comments.
 We also thank the hospitality of Perimeter Institute and the Institute of Quantum Computing during the 2025 Quantum Information Winter Retreat (organized by Alex May), where part of this work was developed.
 CL acknowledges the support from the Natural Sciences and Engineering Research Council of Canada through a Vanier Canada Graduate Scholarship [Funding Reference Number: CGV -- 192752].
-MRPR gratefully acknowledges the support provided by the Mike and Ophelia Lazaridis Graduate Fellowship and her supervisor Robert B. Mann.
+MRPR gratefully acknowledges the support provided by the Mike and Ophelia Lazaridis Graduate Fellowship and her supervisor, Robert B. Mann.
 SS acknowledges the support of his supervisors Shohini Ghose and Robert B. Mann, and the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Industry Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 \begin{widetext}